milestone-hafnia/hafnia/README.md

 python -m mdi
 ```

-To install the module with `pipx` use:
+To install the module from the local directory with `pipx` use:
 ```bash
 pipx install .
 ```